 It's worth double-checking how long this process is going to take, especially if you might need cash in the meantime.

 Emergency cash: UK

-Other banks ask their card-less customers to visit their nearest branch with some form of identification, and most will make money available over the counter following a few security checks.
+Customers are asked to visit their nearest branch with some form of identification in order to release some money, and most will make money available over the counter following a few security checks.

 Emergency cash: abroad

-Once the initial worry of having a card lost or stolen, the next concern is getting back any money that was fraudulently taken.
+After the initial worry of losing a card or having one stolen, the next concern is getting back any money that was fraudulently taken.